-Before lawyers or their firms go down the path of deciding they are going to be purveyors of Content, or today if you’re already dipping your toes into these waters, whichever is sooner, you need to step back and commit to what I call RDTC, or Rapid Deployment of Timely Content.
+Before lawyers or your firms go down the path of deciding you are going to be purveyors of content, or if you’re already dipping your toes into these waters, you need to step back and commit to what I call RDTC, or Rapid Deployment of Timely Content.

-Don’t laugh.
-This is serious.
-Okay, you can laugh, but this is still serious.
-If your firms can’t commit to shortening the approval process, then you need to hand off the content baton to your competitors because untimely or stale content makes you look untimely and stale when you”re late to the news game.
+The keyword here is rapid.
+If your firms can’t commit to shortening the approval process, then you need to hand off the content baton to your competitors because untimely or stale content makes you look untimely and stale because you are to the news game.
 It creates negative feelings on the part of the reader…not neutral feelings of who cares…but negative ones that actually impact your brand or reputation.
 This is a step backward in the branding and business development processes.

 Okay, now that you have committed to shortening the process, or at least open to a test, here’s what I want you to do:

 Start by committing to one month of testing the RDTC waters.
-If you are lucky enough to have a Marketing Department, assign one person on one team to be the Marketing Department’s liaison for this test.
-Each day by 10 AM, that person commits to checking in with Marketing to report what is HOT in their practice area that day, then they jointly decide how to “rapidly deploy” content to communicate that hot topic.
-If the liaison doesn’t report by 10:15 AM, then someone from Marketing contacts that person to simply ask what’s hot that day.
+If you are lucky enough to have a marketing department, assign one person on your team to be the marketing department’s liaison for this test.
+Each day by 10 AM, that person commits to checking in with marketing to report what is HOT in their practice area that day.
+They will then jointly decide how to “rapidly deploy” content to communicate that hot topic.
+If the liaison doesn’t report by 10:15 AM, then someone from marketing contacts that person to simply ask what’s hot that day.

-If you aren’t fortunate enough to have a Marketing Department or even one marketer, then it should be outsourced to a trusted advisor.
+If you aren’t fortunate enough to have a marketing department or even one marketer, then it should be outsourced to a trusted advisor.
 It’s that important.
-If the team liaison stops answering the phone or emails, which I’m sure would never happen, and if it is possible geographically, show up in his/her doorway.
-Remember, today we have Skype, Facetime and many other tools to get face-to-face.
-Not in the office?
-You can Skype and Facetime on mobile and iPad, too.
+If the team liaison stops answering the phone or emails, which I’m sure will never happen, and if it is possible geographically, show up in his/her doorway, inbox, or video chat.
+Remember, today we have Zoom, Skype, Facetime and many other tools to go face-to-face.

-Marketers or outsourced advisors can write suggested Tweets and/or 2-4 sentences of content that can be shared across all agreed-upon Social Media.
-They can show you how to do it the 1st week, watch you do it the 2nd week, then you will be able to do it by yourself the 3rd and 4th week, and so on.
+Marketers or outsourced advisors can write suggested social media posts that are 2-4 sentences that can be shared across all agreed-upon social media.
+They can show you how to do it the first week, watch you do it the second week, then you will be able to do it by yourself the third and fourth week, and so on.

 - No excuses